 The Scene Editor displays the current scene as a tree with group elements, layers, and objects.
 You can delete, duplicate, or merge layers by selecting the corresponding menu item from the context menu or by opening Layer in the main menu.
 In addition, you can use the standard cut, copy, and paste actions to transfer objects between layers.
 You can rearrange layers by dragging them to the desired position.

 Create a group layer

-With group layers you can organize your data by putting similar layers together based on similar geometry (e.g. buildings, blocks, street networks, models) or themes (e.g. elevation, imagery, terrain).
+With group layers, you can organize data by putting similar layers together based on similar geometry (for example, buildings, blocks, street networks, models) or themes (for example, elevation, imagery, terrain).

-To create a new Layer Group, do the following:
+To create a layer group, do the following:

 - Right-click inside the Scene Editor window and choose New > New Layer Group.

 To add child layers or groups to the group you created, drag them into the new group layer.

 When working with layers, you can turn their visibility on and off and switch their edit status and assign different colors to streamline editing in the viewport.
 The states are represented by the squares next to the Scene Editor.